Skip to content

 Patient Reactivation and Follow-Up

 Many practices have large patient lists with overdue hygiene visits, incomplete treatment, or inactive recall status.
 AI reactivation tools can support outreach through calls, texts, or email sequences that run more consistently than manual follow-up alone.
 In many offices, this is one of the fastest ways to recover opportunity from patients you already know.
+Retaining an existing patient costs 5-7x less than acquiring a new one, per Harvard Business Review, which makes reactivation the highest-ROI channel most practices neglect.

-Related: Learn how AI handles patient reactivation calls and recall reminders automatically. → AI Dental Patient Reactivation Guide
+Related: Learn how AI handles patient reactivation calls and recall reminders automatically. β†’ AI Dental Patient Reactivation Guide

 How Should You Evaluate AI Marketing Tools?